fredyouhanaie/espace/README.md

 ## Recent changes

-Please note that this is the `espace_lite` branch of the application.
-It will be merged with the master branch in due course.
+The `espace_lite` branch has now been merged into the `master` branch.
+Going forward all changes will be on the master branch.

 * The `worker_sup` supervisor and `tspool_srv` gen server have been removed.